RobertMrowiec/surprise-crud/README.md

 }
 ```

-**By default URL for Your endpoints are /api/your-collection-name/:method, cause pathFromCollection option is set to TRUE**
+**By default URLs for Your endpoints are /api/your-collection-name/:method, cause pathFromCollection option is set to TRUE**

-You can disable it by using option "pathFromCollection: false" and defining name on Your own as first parameter of app.use()
+You can disable it by using setting it to `false` in `options` object and defining endpoint name on Your own as first parameter of app.use() in Your app

 Some endpoints examples: